Base Converter for Computer Science Worksheets

 Show the Relationship Across Systems

-Help students see how the same number appears in binary, decimal, hexadecimal, and octal.
+Help students see how the same number appears in binary, decimal, hexadecimal, octal, and custom bases.

 Make Answer-Key Review Easier